 Application process for PGY-1 positions.

-The UT Health San Antonio Urology match for the residency training starting in 2020 will continue as in previous years.
+The UT Health San Antonio Urology match for the residency training starting in 2021 will continue as in previous years.
 Briefly, the applications are funneled through the AUA match system which requires programs and students to submit their preference lists in early January with the actual match list being published at the end of January.
 Non-matched applicants can participate in the AUA ‘scramble’ if spots are open, or they may submit applications to other types of training programs in the NRMP match, which is usually complete in March.
 No couples matching is available through the AUA match system.
-Please visit the AUA website for other questions and information.
-American Urological Association
+Please visit the American Urological Association website for other questions and information.

 MS-4 rotations at UT Health San Antonio Department of Urology